auoeke/instrumentation/README.md

 The goal of this project is balancing performance, implementation effort and universality.

-Initially I had implemented only option 4.2.
-Later I discovered option 5 which I have since implemented too.
+Initially this project was about method 4.2.
+Later I discovered method 5 which I have since implemented too.

 This repository contains the attachment code and an example.
 The attachment code is duplicated below; the remainder can be found in [`Agent.java`](source/Agent.java),